Educator Testing Requirements

 - Early Adolescence (76-777)

 - Middle Childhood-Early Adolescence (72-777)

 - Middle Childhood-Early Adolescence Cross Categorical (72-801)

 - Middle Childhood-Early Adolescence Emotional Behavior Disabilities (72-830)

 - Middle Childhood-Early Adolescence Specific Learning Disabilities (72-811)

 - Reading Teacher (316)

 - Reading Specialist (17)

-edTPA is a preservice assessment process designed by educators that is designed to engage candidates in demonstrating their understanding of teaching and student learning in authentic, experimental ways.
-Teacher candidates will submit artifacts and commentaries as evidence of how they planned and implemented instruction to deepen student learning during the student teaching experience.
+edTPA is a preservice assessment process designed by educators to engage you in demonstrating your understanding of teaching.
+You will submit artifacts and commentaries as evidence of how you planned and implemented instruction to deepen student learning during your student teaching experience.